jadilorenzo/obsidian/Story/Story.md

 The attendant reached for his sword.
 “I don’t want to hurt you.”

-“You know, I’ve would say I appreciate that sentiment, but I don’t.”
+“You know, I would say I appreciate that sentiment, but I don’t.”

 Even though Alan was initiating the fight, he was at a disadvantage.
 He hadn’t even drawn a weapon.
 Only attendants were permitted to carry arms inside the train.
 Even if he somehow managed to rip the attendant’s sword from his grasp, it would immediately power down, its energy link keyed to the attendant’s handprint.